kiegroup/kie-wb-distributions/kie-config-cli/Readme.md

 -------------------------------------
 after it is successfully built/downloaded there will be distribution package available: kie-config-cli-${version}-dist.zip it's enough to unzip it and execute kie-config-cli.sh script.
-By default it will start it in online mode so it will ask for the location of git url it shall connect to - be default it's git://localhost/system.
-To connect to remote server replace host and port with appropriate values e.g. git://kie-wb-host:9148/system.
+By default it will start it in online mode so it will ask for the location of ssh url it shall connect to - be default it's ssh://localhost:8001/system.
+To connect to remote server replace host and port with appropriate values e.g. ssh://kie-wb-host:8001/system.
+It requires authentication and by default uses user account name that the cli tool is executed with.
+To specify different user add it to the URL string e.g. ssh://myuser@kie-wb-host:8001/system.
+It will ask for password as well to fulfill security needs for push operation.
 To start online mode use:
 ./kie-config-cli.sh